DataKind-DC/audubon-cbc/README.md

 Note the weather columns are often not absolutes.
 Excerpt:

-MIN_TEMP - Low temp of the count day to the nearest degree, in degrees F MAX_TEMP - High temp of the count day to nearest degree in F MIN_WIND - Representative lower range of wind speed on count day; this is not the minimum wind speed observed on the count day; stored in MPH
+- MIN_TEMP - Low temp of the count day to the nearest degree, in degrees F
+- MAX_TEMP - High temp of the count day to nearest degree in F
+- MIN_WIND - Representative lower range of wind speed on count day; this is not the minimum wind speed observed on the count day; stored in MPH
-MAX_WIND - Representative upper range of wind speed on count day; this is not the max wind speed observed on the count day; stored in MPH
+- MAX_WIND - Representative upper range of wind speed on count day; this is not the max wind speed observed on the count day; stored in MPH
-MIN_SNOW - Representative lower range for snow depth, reported to the nearest 0.25 inches; reported as 0 if there was no snow; stored in inches
+- MIN_SNOW - Representative lower range for snow depth, reported to the nearest 0.25 inches; reported as 0 if there was no snow; stored in inches
-MAX_SNOW - Representative upper range for snow depth, reported to the nearest 0.25 inches;
+-MAX_SNOW - Representative upper range for snow depth, reported to the nearest 0.25 inches;
 reported as 0 if there was no snow; stored in inches